 I like to use red potatoes, as the starch content is lower (AKA, less sugar!).

 I add quite a few clams to this recipe.
 I feel like so many prepared recipes skimp on the clams, and that's my favorite part!

 I keep the spice addition to a minimum, adding pinches of thyme and paprika, and a couple of bay leaves.
 I like the clams to shine through!

 My clam chowder may not be as thick and creamy as some, but it's a delicious version that is lighter in your belly and lower in unnecessary fat and cals!

-- 2 Tbsp olive oil or butter (I use one tablespoon of each)
+- 2 Tablespoons olive oil or butter (I use one tablespoon of each)